Jim Persinger’s Personal Page

 My idea of a perfect vacation is a three-day ride through the Ozarks at breakneck speeds, scraping floorboards along the way, or a week hitting every scenic drive in New Mexico or Colorado.
 But motorcycle aside, a great vacation is to tour museums, art galleries and historical sites.
 I never could fathom why somebody would pay to go someplace like a Jamaican resort for “fun and sun” all day.
 Why would I want to pay to get sunburned and sweaty?
 Living in Kansas, we can do that for free much of the year.

 My many professional affiliations are in my vita.
-I am in my 15th consecutive year of service to KASP on its executive board.
+I am in my 16th consecutive year of service to KASP on its executive board.
 I served as 2008 President of the Kansas Association of School Psychologists, and organized the most heavily-attended KASP conference ever.
-My most prominent professional service activities at present involve serving as KASP webmaster since 2006, trying to create a statewide network of PREPaRE-certified crisis prevention/intervention professionals in order to create a Kansas response team, and with ESU emerita Sharon Karr taking the lead, are trying to help get an NCSP parity bill passed in Kansas.
-In addressing the crisis intervention piece, I was the first PREPaRE certified trainer in Kansas and have helped train around eight dozen individuals so far in crisis response: there are several on the KASP board with this training, and together we intend to offer this throughout Kansas.
-I’m also a certified Safe Space trainer and in 2014-15 am helping GLSEN-KC offer those trainings throughout the state.
+My most prominent professional service activities at present involve serving as KASP webmaster since 2006, trying to create a statewide network of PREPaRE-certified crisis prevention/intervention professionals in order to create a Kansas response team, and with ESU emerita Sharon Karr taking the lead, are trying to help get the NCSP parity bill passed in Kansas.
+In addressing the crisis intervention piece, I was the first PREPaRE certified trainer in Kansas and have helped train around eight dozen individuals so far in crisis response: there are several on the KASP board with this training, and together we intend keep offering this throughout Kansas.
+I’m also a certified Safe Space trainer and in 2014-16 am helping GLSEN-KC offer those trainings throughout the state.

 My research interests are diverse: